AntoineChalons/lv-redis/presentation/3-how.md

 ## assumptions

-- you can build your LabVIEW app on Linux
+- you can have a Linux VM (WSL is ok)
-- your LabVIEW app can work without a UI

 ## data-structures